codecrafters-io/build-your-own-redis/stage_descriptions/auth-04-pl7.md

 In this stage, you'll add support for creating a new user using the `ACL SETUSER` command.

-### Creating a user
+### The `ACL SETUSER` command

-The `ACL SETUSER` command can be used to create a new user in the Redis' ACL system.
+The [`ACL SETUSER`](https://redis.io/docs/latest/commands/acl-setuser/) command is used to create a new user, or modify the properties of the existing user in the Redis' ACL system.
+If a user does not exist, a user with the specified username is created.
 If the user already exists, flags or rules are used to modify the user's properties.

+In this stage, we'll deal with creating new users using the `ACL SETUSER` command.

 Example usage: